Harvest adventure and learning opportunities at your local farm market

 - Explore the world of gardening and healthy foods in children’s books.
 “Rah, Rah, radishes!” by April Pulley Sayre explores the world of vibrant vegetables with rhyming chants and beautiful farm market photos.
 “The Runaway Garden,” by Jeffery L. Schatzer is a “delicious story that’s good for you, too.”
 Your local library has a wealth of children’s books that will please even the youngest garden explorer.

-Make your local farm market a regular stop on your summer schedule for a unique learning experience, healthy shopping choices and fun for the whole family.
+Michigan State University Extension suggests making your local farm market a regular stop on your summer schedule for a unique learning experience, healthy shopping choices and fun for the whole family.